SaswatPadhi/pseudocode.js/README.md

 * _Math formula support:_ Inserting math formulas in pseudocode.js is as easy
   as LaTeX.
 Just enclose math expression in `$...$` or `\(...\)`.

-It supports all modern browsers, including Chrome, Safari, Firefox, Edge, and IE 9 - IE 11.
+It supports all modern browsers, including Chrome, Safari, Firefox, Edge, and Edge.

 Visit the [project website](https://saswatpadhi.github.io/pseudocode.js) for a demo.